mohsenasadi501/DataStructureAlgorithm/README.md

 1- Find a minimum value in a Tree:

-We can implement in two way, first the easiest way is to traverse in all nodes of tree in with recursion that is runtime complexcity of method is **O(n)**
+We can implement in two way, first the easiest way is to traverse in all nodes of tree in with recursion that is time complexcity of method is **O(n)**

 ```csharp
 // O(n)